groupdocs-parser/GroupDocs.Parser-for-.NET/Docs/content/parser/net/developer-guide/advanced-usage/extract-data-from-various-formats/extract-data-from-emails/extract-images-from-emails.md

 ---
 To extract images from emails [GetImages](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getimages) method is used.
 By default images are extracted with its original format.
 With using [ImageOptions](https://apireference.groupdocs.com/net/parser/groupdocs.parser.options/imageoptions) class it is possible to extract images from emails as bmp, gif, jpeg, png and webp formats.

-{{< alert style="warning" >}}GetImages method returns null value if image extraction isn't supported for the document.
+{{< alert style="warning" >}}
+[GetImages](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getimages)[ ](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getmetadata) method returns *null* value if image extraction isn't supported for the document.
 For example, image extraction isn't supported for TXT files.
-Therefore, for TXT file GetImages method returns null.
-If an email has no images, GetImages method returns an empty collection.{{< /alert >}}
+Therefore, for TXT file [GetImages](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getimages) method returns *null*.
+If an email has no images, [GetImages](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getimages) method returns an empty collection.
+{{< /alert >}}

 Here are the steps to extract images from an email to PNG-files: